tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ### setAccelerationLimit

-By using `API::setAccelerationLimit`, you can set the acceleration limit of the entity.
+By using `API::setAccelerationLimit`, you can set the acceleration limit of the entity immediately.

 | Value        | Type   | Description                       |
 | ------------ | ------ | --------------------------------- |